galbiston/geosparql-benchmarking/README.md

 stats.opt - Apache Jena TDB has a TDB Optimizer that provides counts of resources and properties in the dataset.
 In the benchmarking framework this would be regenerated each time the dataset is loaded and included in the load timings.
 This file is provided for reference of the counts in the whole benchmarking dataset should there be an issue with future optimising then it should be placed in the geosparql_jena_tdb folder.
 More information on the TDB Optimizer is available from: https://jena.apache.org/documentation/tdb/optimizer.html#running-tdbstats

-geosparql_jena_tdb - The GeosparqlJena datasets are stored in this folder.
+geosparql_jena_tdb - The GeoSPARQL-Jena datasets are stored in this folder.
 It is a Apache Jena TDB2 folder.
 Deleting this folder will require reloading of the datasets.

 ### Parliament